Understanding Appendices: Purpose and Structure

 This can include reports, raw evidence, extended references, or relevant attachments.
-So, why use appendix in report writing at all?
+So, why use an appendix in report writing at all?
 The appendix plays a crucial role in providing transparency and depth.
 It allows the reader to verify data, view extended examples, or access source material without cluttering the narrative.

 In essence, the role of appendices in assignments is to enhance clarity, support arguments, and maintain a professional, academic tone.
 Understanding how and when to use them is a valuable skill in any educational context.